 1. Lack of integration

-2. Risk of human errors
+2. Risk of human error

-3. Not scalable
+3. It is not scalable

 5. Lack of traceability and control